 Empty (except for the till which they couldn’t sell)

-Sadly, Arthur died on 4th August 2023, and his funeral took place at Cannon Hill Chapel, Canley Crematorium on 21st August.
+Sadly, Arthur died on 4th August 2023.
+His funeral took place at Cannon Hill Chapel, Canley Crematorium, on 21st August.

 Back in the mid to late 1960’s, my mates and I, could be found fishing the Finham, and Inchford brooks that flowed behind the castle on a regular basis.
 Sometimes with nets, catching Sticklebacks, and Minnows or fishing with rod and line for the trout.
 The trout where discovered by accident when fishing a stretch close to the ford, which would lead to the ghostly encounter.
 (Tony is pictured far left)